santolinf/liveProject-building-micro-frontends/README.md

 >       <base href="/mfe/music/">

 ## Public API
-A (Boostrap) public API is created and exposed to all Micro Frontends to consume.
+A (Boostrap) public API is created and exposed for all Micro Frontends to consume.

 The public API is exposed through the Window object at `window.bootstrap`.